simplecto/django-reference-implementation/README.md

 # Project Purpose
-This project is a reference implmentation for a production-ready Django application with common use cases baked in.
+This project is a reference implementation for a production-ready Django application with common use cases baked in.
 It is the base application that Simple CTO uses for its projects, and we hope that it can be helpful to you.
 It is quite opinionated as to its patterns, conventions, and library choices.